 There will be times when it is hard to collaborate and find a win-win.
 Think larger and make something else a win for your partner, if they feel they lost this one.

-Commit to operate out of these principles and you can establish conscious guidelines for who you are as a couple — securely functioning.
+Commit to operate out of these principles and you can establish conscious guidelines for who you are as a securely functioning couple.
 They become the new rules you make together, that carry you forward in a way that fosters lasting love and happiness.

 Why have rules?
 If you automatically have operated as a securely functioning couple — which means you probably do these three key things organically — then you don’t need rules.
 Just keep doing what you’ve always been doing.

-But if you have signs of insecure functioning (see the beginning of this article) then the data is in.
-Your automatic behaviors do not lead you to feel secure with one another.
+But if you have symptoms of insecure functioning then your automatic behaviors do not lead you to feel secure with one another.
 So you will need to upgrade and follow something other than your thoughts, feelings and impulses.